 Screening and demographics, self-reports and psychometric data, PCAP, Suricata, keylog, and terminal histories

-Over 1,200 participants from 30 countries worldwide
+Over 2,100 crowdsourced participants from 78 countries